Gitorious-backup/gitorious-docker/README.md

 should use your own SMTP server to ensure reliable email delivery.
 To point Gitorious to your SMTP server edit _smtp.yml_ file.

-## Inspecting the running container as root
+## Inspecting the running container

-TODO: describe
+If you would like to inspect the running container you can access it via ssh as a root user.
+There's no password set for root and the authentication is key based.
+Put your public key in the _/var/lib/gitorious/config/authorized_keys_ file and log in using the mapped ssh port:

+    cat ~/.ssh/id_rsa.pub | sudo tee /var/lib/gitorious/config/authorized_keys
+    ssh root@localhost -p 7022

 ## Building the image